-Pending the preparation and execution of definitive agreements, this letter will confirm our understanding regarding the (i) proposed sale by COMPANY] (“Seller”) to Enron North America Corp. (“ENA”) or its designee (“Buyer”) of a term overriding royalty and (ii) proposed sale of gas and oil by Seller to Buyer via a gas contract and an oil contract (collectively, the “Sale Transactions”) in accordance with the terms and conditions set forth in this letter.
+Pending the preparation and execution of definitive agreements, this letter will confirm our understanding regarding the (i) proposed sale by KCS Resources, Inc. (“Seller”) to Enron North America Corp. (“ENA”) or its designee (“Buyer”) of a term overriding royalty and (ii) proposed sale of gas and oil by Seller to Buyer via a gas contract and an oil contract (collectively, the “Sale Transactions”) in accordance with the terms and conditions set forth in this letter.

 1. Term Sheet.
 The Sale Transactions shall be made in accordance with this letter and the Term Sheet attached hereto as Attachment “A”.
 To the extent there is any conflict between the Term Sheet and this letter, this letter shall control.